-Does the project provide reasonable improvements to close missing gaps; increase needed routes or connections (such as access to and/or community safety for disadvantaged community residents to parks, greenways, open space, health care centers, transit stops, and other community assets); or address the poor conditions of an existing route?

-- If developing a new route/connection, will the project result in a convenient and logical route that residents will want to use because it offers improved access to destinations the community commonly utilizes? - Will the project address the lack of, or need for, active transportation planning?
-And/or does the project address the community concerns about the lack of pedestrian or bicycle safety education in their community? - If the project is not located in the DAC, will they have reasonable access points to the project? - Applicants should also, when applicable, explain how anti-displacement policies and actions are being implemented in their community/city/county to discourage gentrification of the community being impacted by the project. - Applicants should address this, even if just to say that displacement is not an issue in their community.
-If displacement is not an issue, the applicant should not be downgraded as long as they explain WHY it is not a concern. - The applicant should discuss how this is being addressed, whether through policies or workgroups.
+- Does the project provide reasonable improvements to close missing gaps; increase needed routes or connections (such as access to and/or community safety for disadvantaged community residents to parks, greenways, open space, health care centers, transit stops, and other community assets); or address the poor conditions of an existing route? - If developing a new route/connection, will the project result in a convenient and logical route that residents will want to use because it offers improved access to destinations the community commonly utilizes? - If the project is not located in the DAC, will they have reasonable access points to the project? - For combined I/NI projects, applicants should explain how non-infrastructure events and programs will be targeted toward the disadvantaged community.
+This should include discussions of strategies that will be used to ensure that the non-infrastructure programming is easily accessible to the disadvantaged community and relevant to their needs (e.g., development of community-relevant content, choice of venue, methods used to promote the program, materials in appropriate languages, etc.) - Applicants should also, when applicable, explain how anti-displacement policies and actions are being implemented in their community/city/county to discourage gentrification of the community being impacted by the project. - Applicants should address this, even if just to say that displacement is not an issue in their community.
+If displacement is not an issue, the applicant should not be downgraded as long as they explain WHY it is not a concern. - The applicant should discuss how this is being addressed, whether through policies or other activities.?

 Points Applicant's ability to demonstrate the project will result in a direct benefit to the Disadvantaged Community.
-4 Points The application clearly and convincingly explains how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network, and/or meets an important disadvantaged community need.
-3 Points The application convincingly explains how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network, or meets an important disadvantaged community need.
+4 Points The application clearly and convincingly explains how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network, and/or meets an important disadvantaged community need; and for combined I/NI projects, how the non-infrastructure events and programs will be targeted towards the disadvantaged community.
+3 Points The application convincingly explains how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network, or meets an important disadvantaged community need; and for combined I/NI projects, how the non-infrastructure events and programs will be targeted towards the disadvantaged community.
 2 Points The application somewhat explains how the project closes a gap, provides connections to, and/or addresses a deficiency in an active transportation network.
-It may meet an important disadvantaged community need.
+It may meet an important disadvantaged community need; and for combined I/NI projects, how the non-infrastructure events and programs will be targeted towards the disadvantaged community.
 1 Point The application does not clearly explain how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network.
 It minimally meets an important disadvantaged community need.
+For combined I/NI projects, the application does not clearly explain how the non-infrastructure events and programs will be targeted towards the disadvantaged community.
 0 Points Evaluators can award a score of zero if they believe the application does not address how the project will directly benefit a disadvantaged community.

-Points for part D (Project Location) and Part E (Severity) will be calculated by CTC.

-D. Project Location: (0 - 2 points)
+- ❖ Points for Part D (Project Location) and Part E (Severity) will be calculated by CTC. - D. Project Location: (0 2 points)